haianos/rocoma-sandbox/docs/index.md

 end
 ```

-Of course, it is possible to import `Lua` modules or writing regular `Lua` program.
+Of course, it is possible to import `Lua` modules or writing regular `Lua` programs.

-A further development will allow to re-load (or overwrite) the implementation of defined methods, thus being able to stop the controller and change the settings (or the full implementation) of the controller, **without** the need to shutdown the full controller manager.
+Further developments will allow to re-load (or overwrite) the implementation of previously defined controller methods.
+This enables to stop the controller, change its settings (or modifying full implementation), **without** the need to shutdown the controller manager and thus the robot itself.